IndraGunawan/symfony-docs/workflow.rst

 Using Weighted Transitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Weighted transitions allow you to define transitions where multiple tokens (instances)
-are consumed from or produced to places.
-This is useful for modeling complex workflows
-such as manufacturing processes, resource allocation, or any scenario where multiple
-instances of something need to be produced or consumed.

 .. versionadded:: 7.4

-    The support for weighted transitions was introduced in Symfony 7.4.
+    Support for weighted transitions was introduced in Symfony 7.4.

+A key feature of workflows (as opposed to state machines) is that an object can
+be in multiple places simultaneously.
+For example, when building a product, you
+might assemble several components in parallel.
+However, in the previous example,
+each place could only record whether the object was there or not, like a binary flag.

+**Weighted transitions** introduce multiplicity: a place can now track how many
+times an object is in that place.
+Technically, weighted transitions allow you to
+define transitions where multiple tokens (instances) are consumed from or produced
+to places.
+This is useful for modeling complex workflows such as manufacturing
+processes, resource allocation, or any scenario where multiple instances of something
+need to be produced or consumed.

 For example, imagine a table-making workflow where you need to create 4 legs, 1 top,
 and track the process with a stopwatch.
 You can use weighted transitions to model this: